 Set out below is a sample of a few leasehold new build questions that you may expect your new-build leasehold conveyancing in Middlewich

 Forfeiture - bankruptcy or liquidation must not apply under this provision.
 The Landlord must covenant to assume the management if the Management Company goes into liquidation or otherwise defaults in running the management scheme.
 Will control of the Management Company (if any) be handed over to purchasers on completion of the last sale or earlier?
 Will the freehold then be transferred for a nominal consideration (not exceeding £100) to the Management Company?
 There must be mutual enforceability of lessee’s covenants.

-Over the last few months I have been searching for a leasehold apartment up to £195,000 and found one round the corner in Middlewich I like with a park and transport links in the vicinity, however it only has 61 years unexpired on the lease.
-I can't really find anything else in Middlewich suitable, so just wondered if I would be making a grave error buying a short lease?
+Over the last few months I have been searching for a leasehold apartment up to £305k and identified one round the corner in Middlewich I like with open areas and station nearby, the downside is that it's only got 52 years on the lease.
+There is not much else in Middlewich for this price, so just wondered if I would be making a mistake acquiring a lease with such few years left?

-Should you need a mortgage the remaining unexpired lease term will be an issue.
-Discount the price by the expected lease extension will cost if not already taken into account.
-If the existing proprietor has owned the premises for a minimum of twenty four months you may ask them to start the process of the extension and then assign it to you.
-An additional ninety years can be extended on to the current lease term and have £0 ground rent by law.
-You should consult your conveyancing lawyer regarding this matter.
+Should you need a mortgage that many years may be problematic.
+Discount the price by the amount the lease extension will cost if not already taken into account.
+If the current proprietor has owned the property for at least twenty four months you may request that they commence the lease extension formalities and then assign it to you.
+You can add 90 years to the existing lease term with a zero ground rent applied.
+You should consult your conveyancing lawyer concerning this.